 By Craig Rosenstein

 Craig J. Rosenstein represents clients in many aspects of criminal law, including misdemeanor and felony cases, with a focus on driving under the influence (DUI) defense.
 He graduated from the University of Arizona in Tucson, Arizona where he received his Bachelor of Arts degree in political science and then attended Arizona State University where he received his Juris Doctor (J.D.) degree.
 He has been credentialed by the National College of DUI Defense.
 He is licensed to practice law in Arizona, as well as in the U.S. Federal District Court in the District of Arizona.
-He can be reached by phone at (480) 248-7666 or by email at [email protected]
+He can be reached by phone at (480) 248-7666 or you can fill out our convenient online contact form below.

 In Arizona, the shift from the standard set forth in Frye v.
 United States, 293 F. 1013 (D.C.
 Cir.
 1923), to that in Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), has had profound effects on almost every type of law in which both parties enter a courtroom.
 The change appears to be a nuanced difference in the standards necessary to introduce scientific evidence to the trier of fact, but the practical ramifications have been significant.